tinglesoftware/dependabot-azure-devops/docs/updater.md

-# Running on Docker
+# Running the updater

-First, you need to pull the image locally to your machine:
+First, you need to pull the docker image locally to your machine:

 ```bash
 docker pull ghcr.io/tinglesoftware/dependabot-updater